 3D TV offers a greater sense of depth than standard 2D television, making films and TV programmes appear as though they are ‘coming out of the screen’.
 To watch 3D TV, you need special glasses and there are two types - passive and active.

 ‘Passive’ glasses are light and cheap, similar to the ones used in 3D cinemas.
 ‘Active’ ones are bulkier and more expensive, although they offer the best viewing experience.
 3D TV hasn’t really taken off due to the lack of content and the fact many people find wearing 3D glasses uncomfortable.
 There are glasses-free 3D TVs, but they're mostly prototypes.
 For more on 3D, please see our What is 3D TV? guide.

 4K TVs - also referred to as ultra-high-definition or UHD - have a resolution four times ‘normal’ high definition.
-Some of the big manufacturers have launched 4K TVs, but they are large (55-inch to 85-inch) and seriously expensive (can be over £20,000).
-There isn’t much 4K content to watch on them, either.
-It will probably be 2015 at the earliest before 4K really takes off.
+Most of the big manufacturers have now launched 4K TVs, but they are large (48-inch to 85-inch) and expensive at well over £2,000 for the cheapest.
+There's hardly any 4K content to watch on them, and it will probably be 2015 at the earliest before 4K really takes off.
 For more on 4K, please see our What is 4K TV? guide.

 Ambient light sensors